Cochin Jews: Piyyutim

-The Jews of Cochin had a long tradition of singing devotional hymns (piyyutim) and songs on festive occasions, as well as women singing Jewish prayers and narrative songs in Judeo-Malayalam; they did not adhere to the Talmudic prohibition against public singing by women (kol isha).
+The Jews of Cochin had a long tradition of singing devotional hymns (piyyutim) and songs on festive occasions such as Purim.
+Women used to sing Jews songs in Judeo-Malayalam.
+They did not adhere to the Talmudic prohibition against public singing by women (kol isha).

 Judeo-Malayalam

 Judeo-Malayalam (യെഹൂദ്യമലയാളം; מלאיאלאם יהודית) is the traditional language of the Kochinim, spoken today by a few dozens of people in Israel and by probably fewer than 25 in India.
 In their antiquity, Malabar Jews may have used Judeo-Persian as evident from the Kollam Copper plates.

 Judeo-Malayalam is the only known Dravidian Jewish language.
 Since it does not differ substantially in grammar or syntax from other colloquial Malayalam dialects, it is not considered by many linguists to be a language in its own right, but a dialect, or simply a language variation.
 Judeo-Malayalam shares with other Jewish languages like Ladino, Judeo-Arabic, and Yiddish, common traits and features.
 For example, verbatim translations from Hebrew to Malayalam, archaic features of Old Malayalam, Hebrew components agglutinated to Dravidian verb and noun formations and special idiomatic usages based on its Hebrew loanwords.
 Due to the lack of long-term scholarship on this language variation, there is no separate designation for the language (if it can be so considered), for it to have its own language code (see also SIL and ISO 639).

 Unlike many Jewish languages, Judeo-Malayalam is not written using the Hebrew alphabet.
 It does, however, like most Jewish languages, contain many Hebrew loanwords, which are regularly transliterated, as much as possible, using the Malayalam script.
 Like many other Jewish languages, Judeo-Malayalam also contains a number of lexical, phonological and syntactic archaisms, in this case, from the days before Malayalam became fully distinguished from Tamil.